 Meet the real-life Nina Proudmans

-“My experience and what I’ve gone through has subconsciously influenced me and moulded me into the doctor I am today.”
+“My experience and what I’ve gone through has subconsciously influenced me and molded me into the doctor I am today.”

 Dr Melissa Cameron